-River Sand or the Bajri we refer to the sand that is used in the Construction purposes.
-Today it is the most required material for the construction industry, is been widely used and utilised all over the world.
-The question arises is that from where does this BAJRI comes?
-The River sand is the Sand is deposited in river beds, so the sand which we are using is actually from the dry river or from the banks of river.
-Presently in states like Maharashtra, Rajasthan, Uttar Pradesh and Karnataka sand supply is becoming a mafia because sand supplies are limited.
+River Sand or the Bajri refers to the sand that is used for Construction purposes.
+Today it is the most required material for the construction industry and is been widely used and utilized all over the world.
+The question arises is from where does this BAJRI comes?
+The River sand is the Sand deposited in river beds, so the sand which we are using is actually from the dry river or from the banks of the river.
+Presently in states like Maharashtra, Rajasthan, Uttar Pradesh, and Karnataka sand supply is becoming a mafia because sand supplies are limited.
 River waters are now behind dams due to which the sand does not get continually replenished like before.
 Riverine habitats get destroyed as mechanical dredgers are used.

-Have we ever thought of the consequences for this?
+Have we ever thought of the consequences of this?

 The complete removal of vegetation and destruction of the soil profile destroys habitat both above and below the ground as well as within the aquatic ecosystem, resulting in the reduction in fauna populations.

-Value of construction industry grew at staggering rate of 15.10 per cent annually even in the economic slowdown and has contributed to 7.5-8.5 per cent of the country’s GDP (at current prices) for the past eight years.
+The value of the construction industry grew at a staggering rate of 15.10 percent annually even in the economic slowdown and has contributed to 7.5-8.5 percent of the country’s GDP (at current prices) for the past eight years.
 Thus, it is becoming increasingly embarrassing for people like me who talk about greening the industry to have no practical answer to this very critical question.
-Bigger question is: does the scientific community have the answer?
+The bigger question is: does the scientific community have the answer?
 And the answer I found to my delight is: yes, they do.

 So let us see what are the alternatives for Sand that we can consider for construction purposes :

 Presently, worldwide, about 33 million tonnes of copper slag is generated annually with India contributing 6-6.5 million tonnes.
-Khalifa S Al Jabri of Oman in his findings published in the internationally referred journals such as Cement and Concrete Composites and Construction and Building Materials in 2006 recommends that 50 per cent copper slag can be used as replacement of sand in order to obtain concrete with good strength and durability requirements.
-Back in India, a study carried out by the Central Road Research Institute (CRRI) has also shown that copper slag can be used as a partial replacement for sand as fine aggregate in concrete up to 40 per cent in pavement grade concrete without any loss of cohesiveness and the compressive and flexural strength of such concretes is about 20 per cent higher than that of conventional cement concrete of the same grade.
+Khalifa S Al Jabri of Oman in his findings published in the internationally referred journals such as Cement and Concrete Composites and Construction and Building Materials in 2006 recommends that 50 percent copper slag can be used as the replacement for sand in order to obtain concrete with good strength and durability requirements.
+Back in India, a study carried out by the Central Road Research Institute (CRRI) has also shown that copper slag can be used as a partial replacement for sand as fine aggregate in concrete up to 40 percent in pavement grade concrete without any loss of cohesiveness and the compressive and flexural strength of such concretes is about 20 percent higher than that of conventional cement concrete of the same grade.

 Granulated blast furnace slag

-According to the report of the Working Group on Cement Industry for the 12th five year plan, around 10 million tonnes blast furnace slag is currently being generated in the country from iron and steel industry.
+According to the report of the Working Group on Cement Industry for the 12th five-year plan, around 10 million tonnes of blast furnace slag is currently being generated in the country from the iron and steel industry.
 In of the studies about this states that the data obtained from his research shows that the compressive strength of cement mortar increases as the replacement level of granulated blast furnace slag (GBFS) increases.
 He further concludes that from the test results it is clear that GBFS sand can be used as an alternative to natural sand from the point of view of strength.
-Use of GBFS up to 75 per cent can be recommended of sand.
+Use of GBFS up to 75 percent can be recommended for sand.

 India is currently producing in excess of 100 million tonnes of coal ash.
-Out of the total ash produced in any thermal power plant, approximately 15 -20 per cent is bottom ash and the rest is fly ash.
+Out of the total ash produced in any thermal power plant, approximately 15 -20 percent is bottom ash and the rest is fly ash.
 Fly ash has found many takers but bottom ash still continues to pollute the environment with no safe disposal mechanism on offer.
-In of the studies about this states that the mechanical properties of special concrete made with 30 per cent replacement of natural sand with washed bottom ash by weight has an optimum usage in concrete in order to get a favourable strength and good strength development pattern over the increment ages.
+In of the studies about this states that the mechanical properties of special concrete made with 30 percent replacement of natural sand with washed bottom ash by weight has an optimum usage in concrete in order to get a favorable strength and good strength development pattern over the increment ages.

-About 20 to 25 per cent of the total production in each crusher unit is left out as the waste material-quarry dust.
-In of the studies about this states that the ideal percentage of the replacement of sand with the quarry dust is 55 per cent to 75 per cent in case of compressive strength.
-He further says that if combined with fly ash (another industrial waste), 100 per cent replacement of sand can be achieved.
-The use of fly ash in concrete is desirable because of benefits such as useful disposal of a byproduct, increased workability, reduction of cement consumption, increased sulfate resistance, increased resistance to alkali-silica reaction and decreased permeability.
-However, the use of fly ash leads to a reduction in early strength of concrete.
+About 20 to 25 percent of the total production in each crusher unit is left out as waste material-quarry dust.
+In of the studies about this states that the ideal percentage of the replacement of sand with quarry dust is 55 percent to 75 percent in case of compressive strength.
+He further says that if combined with fly ash (another industrial waste), a 100 percent replacement of sand can be achieved.
+The use of fly ash in concrete is desirable because of benefits such as useful disposal of a byproduct, increased workability, reduction of cement consumption, increased sulfate resistance, increased resistance to alkali-silica reaction, and decreased permeability.
+However, the use of fly ash leads to a reduction in the early strength of concrete.
 Therefore, the concurrent use of quarry dust and fly ash in concrete will lead to the benefits of using such materials being added and some of the undesirable effects being negated.

 India ranks fourth in terms of total foundry production (7.8 million tonnes) according to the 42nd Census of World Casting Production of 2007.
 Foundry sand which is very high in silica is regularly discarded by the metal industry.
-Currently, there is no mechanism for its disposal, but international studies say that up to 30 per cent foundry sand can be utilized for economical and sustainable development of concrete.
+Currently, there is no mechanism for its disposal, but international studies say that up to 30 percent of foundry sand can be utilized for the economical and sustainable development of concrete.

 Construction and demolition waste

-There is no documented quantification of amount of construction and demolition (C&D) waste being generated in India.
+There is no documented quantification of the amount of construction and demolition (C&D) waste being generated in India.
 Municipal Corporation of Delhi says it is collecting 4,000 tonnes of C&D waste daily from the city which amounts to almost 1.5 million tonnes of waste annually in the city of Delhi alone.
-Even if we discount all the waste which is illegally dump around the city, 1.5 million of C&D waste if recycled can significantly substitute demand for natural sand by Delhi.
-Recycled sand and aggregate from C&D waste is said to have 10-15 per cent lesser strength then normal concrete and can be safely used in non-structural applications like flooring and filling.
+Even if we discount all the waste which is illegally dumped around the city, 1.5 million of C&D waste if recycled can significantly substitute the demand for natural sand in Delhi.
+Recycled sand and aggregate from C&D waste are said to have 10-15 percent lesser strength than normal concrete and can be safely used in non-structural applications like flooring and filling.
 Delhi already has a recycling unit in place and plans to open more to handle its disposal problem.

-Manufactured sand is an alternative for river sand.
-Due to fast growing construction industry, the demand for sand has increased tremendously, causing deficiency of suitable river sand in most part of the word.
+Manufactured sand is an alternative to river sand.
+Due to the fast-growing construction industry, the demand for sand has increased tremendously, causing a deficiency of suitable river sand in most parts of the world.

-” It does not contain organic and soluble compound that affects the setting time and properties of cement, thus the required strength of concrete can be maintained.
+- ” It does not contain an organic and soluble compound that affects the setting time and properties of cement, thus the required strength of concrete can be maintained.

 ” M-Sand is obtained from specific hard rock (granite) using the state-of-the-art International technology, thus the required property of sand is obtained.

-” Modern and imported machines are used to produce M-Sand to ensure required grading zone for the sand.
+- ” Modern and imported machines are used to produce M-Sand to ensure the required grading zone for the sand.

 Benefits of Alternatives –

-Size, shape, texture play an important role in workability of concrete.
+Size, shape, and texture play an important role in the workability of concrete.
 With more surface area of sand, the demand for cement and water increases to bond the sand with coarse aggregates.